Plutko, 3 relievers allow 1 hit for Indians in 4-1 win

 The Indians were batting .223 at gametime and were held to three hits by Baltimore on Friday in a 5-1 loss.
 Cleveland rolled to a 14-7 win in the series opener Thursday and scored nine runs against the Chicago White Sox on Tuesday.

-Plutko was 4-5 in 17 appearances with Cleveland last season.
-He was optioned to the minors at the end of spring training and didn’t pitch in April because of a strained forearm.
-He made two starts for Columbus before being called up to help Cleveland’s injury-depleted rotation.
+Outfielder Oscar Mercado, called up from Columbus on Wednesday, doubled in the fifth for his first major league hit.
+The rookie will give the baseball to his parents, who attended the game.

-Corey Kluber broke his right arm after being hit by a line drive in April and will be re-evaluated later this month.
-Mike Clevinger strained an upper back muscle in the second week of the season and could return in June.
+“The first thing I did was look over to where they were sitting,” Mercado said.
+“They were cheering pretty loud.
+You could tell they were excited.”

-Oscar Mercado, called up from Columbus on Wednesday, doubled in the fifth for his first major league hit.
+Mercado said he used one of Jose Ramirez’s bats to get the hit.
+Ramirez, who has struggled all season and is batting .193, singled in the eighth.

 UP NEXT